RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/04-Configuring-Reverse-DNS.md

 ### Step 3a: Create your domain objects using webupdates
-When you submit a **domain** object you are requesting reverse delegation, asking the RIPE NCC to enter NS records poiting to your name servers in RIPE NCC's parent zone.
+When you submit a **domain** object you are requesting reverse delegation, asking the RIPE NCC to enter NS records pointing to your name servers in RIPE NCC's parent zone.
 The **domain** object has the following mandatory attributes:

     domain:   <zone name>
     admin-c:  <nic-handle for administrative contact>